 The situations aren't identical, but it isn't hard to see how we may be making the same mistake today that the Weimar Republic made in 1923.
-Hopefully I am wrong and this is not the case, but it is hard to see how this may be the case.
+Hopefully I am wrong and this is not the case, but it isn't hard to see how this may be the case.
 If individuals are getting dollars helicopter dropped into their bank accounts and then going out and competing for a scarce amount of necessities in the market without those goods being replenished due to the shutdown, it's hard not to imagine that prices will rise.
 Especially when one considers that this process started well over a decade ago.

 I fear the combination of the Fed's balance sheet expanding at a pace never seen before in this country and helicopter money getting dropped to the plebs is not going to end well for anyone.

 I could be wrong.
 I hope I'm wrong.
 But ignoring the historical precedents that have been set seems like a bad idea.
 Now is a good time to educate your loved ones about Bitcoin and the concept of Sound Money.